BondBloxx Logo

 JoAnne Bianco

-JoAnne is a CFA® charterholder who brings deep markets knowledge and analytical expertise across fixed income asset classes to her position as Partner and Client Portfolio Manager at BondBloxx.
+JoAnne is a CFA® charterholder who brings deep markets knowledge and analytical expertise across fixed income asset classes to her position as Partner and Investment Strategist at BondBloxx.

 Prior to representing BondBloxx’s ETF strategies to clients and driving the company’s distribution efforts, JoAnne was at PPM America for 30 years as a Senior Portfolio Manager, Director of Corporate Bond Research, and Senior Credit Analyst for high yield, investment grade, and crossover portfolios.
 Previously, JoAnne was a Debt Rating Analyst for S&P Corporation and a Senior Credit Analyst/Department Head and Account Officer for Chemical Banking Corporation, where she was part of a middle market commercial lending unit specializing in highly leveraged transactions.